ptorru/octoml-cli-tutorials/tutorials/README.md

 - [Quickstart: Deploy an Azure Kubernetes Service cluster using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal#create-an-aks-cluster)
 - [Provision an AKS Cluster (Azure)](https://learn.hashicorp.com/tutorials/terraform/aks?in=terraform/kubernetes)

-The script we will use to deploy to the cluster requires us to install `kubectl` and `helm`, plus the azure cli.
-Run `setup-cloud.sh` to install the needed cloud utilities:
+The script we will use to deploy to the cluster requires us to install `kubectl` and `helm`, plus the Azure CLI.
+1. Run `setup-cloud.sh` to install the necessary cloud utilities:

 ```
 ./setup-cloud.sh azure
 ```

-Set up the Azure CLI by following the [docs here](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) and test by listing aks clusters:
+2. Set up the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) and test by listing AKS clusters:

 ```
 az aks list --subscription $azure_subscription_id
 ```

-Fill in these bash variables for the arguments we will pass to the deploy script:
+3. Fill in these bash variables for the arguments we will pass to the deploy script:

 ```
 model_name=